 You can obtain a copy of this report by contacting BHSU Public Safety.

 For daily log information regarding criminal activity on campus, please visit the BHSU Public Safety in the lower level of Woodburn Hall.

 The manufacture, sale, possession, or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by BHSU Public Safety.
-Violators are subject to disciplinary action within the University and/or criminal prosecution, fine and imprisonment.
+Violators are subject to disciplinary action within the University and/or criminal prosecution, fines, and imprisonment.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of BHSU policy for anyone to consume or possess alcohol in any public or private area of campus without prior University approval.
-Organizations of groups found in violation of alcohol and other substance policies or state or federal laws may be subject to sanctions by the University.
+Organizations or groups found in violation of alcohol and other substance policies, or state or federal laws, may be subject to sanctions by the University.

 The Family Educational Rights and Privacy Act (FERPA) permits colleges and universities to inform parents of drug and alcohol policy violations committed by their students.
 Black Hills State University personnel understand that parents are partners in responding to issues of substance abuse.
-Thus, it is BHSU policy to notify parents or guardians of their student's alcohol and/or drug policy violation.
-If the student is less than 21 years of age and not emancipated, and the violation occurred as follows:
+Thus, it is BHSU policy to notify parents or guardians of their student's alcohol and/or drug policy violation if the student is less than 21 years of age and not emancipated, and the violation occurred as follows:

 Victims of sexual assault and other violent crimes have the right to request a change in their living accommodations and academic environment.
 Such requests should be made to the Dean of Students Office at 605.642.6590.
 Every effort will be made to accommodate these requests.

 The Dean of Students maintains a close working relationship with the Spearfish Police Department if violations of federal, state, or local laws surface off-campus.